pchiusano/pchiusano.github.io/_posts/2014-09-18-explicit-laziness.markdown

 We are just deferring the decision to the caller of `blah`.
 This is good, but now the writer of `blah` is in charge of abstracting `blah` in such a way that it can be used by different types of callers.
 This almost certainly won't happen as often as would be useful, and we get unnecessary strictness and loss of modularity as the result.
 Note that pervasive laziness gives us what we want for free.

+Any replacement for pervasive laziness needs a full story for:

+* How callees will defer to their (multiple callers) the decision of whether to produce a result (or any subexpressions of their result) strictly or lazily.
+* How function application can _respect the desired laziness_ of the function being called.

-Any replacement for pervasive laziness needs a full story for how callees will defer to their (multiple callers) the decision of whether to produce a result (or any subexpressions of their result) strictly or lazily.
-And this sort of polymorphism in strictness needs to be something that happens by default, without the programmer having to anticipate the need or write special code with this in mind.
+This sort of polymorphism in strictness needs to be something that happens by default, without the programmer having to anticipate the need or write special code with this in mind.
 Lacking this, we've lost something substantial in terms of modularity by using a strict by default language.